 - Stake Returned – you’ll see this throughout your training on matched betting.
 It’s simply a term that means once your bets win, you will receive the amount of stake back.
 So, for example, you stake £1, to win a £15 bet, you will receive £16 back.

 - Stake Not Returned – again, another term you will become familiar with.
 This means that should you place a bet and win; the stake isn’t given back to you.
 This is common when using free bets instead of real cash.

 We’ve already mentioned that you will never lose a bet because you cover all the possible outcomes within the bet that you’re placing.
 So how does that work?

 Sometimes it’s hard, especially as a beginner to get your head around all the terminology and the small details, it can be tough to visualise it.
 That’s why we will use an example, just to make things a little easier.
-To explain exactly how matched betting works we will discuss the Coral Bet £10 get £30 in Free Bets offer.
+To explain exactly how matched betting works we will discuss the William Hill Bet £10 get £30 in Free Bets offer.